opalmer/pywincffi/docs/source/dev/vagrant.rst

    The box that was generated is using an evaluation copy of Windows 2012 R2 Standard which expires in 180 days.
-You will either need to add a license for the operating system or repeat the steps outlined above.
+You will either need to add a license for the operating system or repeat the steps outlined above again later on.

 Running Vagrant
 ---------------

-Vagrant is responsible for running the virtual machine itself as well as installing and downloading the necessary software for pywincffi.
+Vagrant is responsible for running the virtual machine as well as installing and downloading the necessary software for pywincffi.
 The process for launching vagrant is:

 .. code-block:: console